offbynull/xplore-path/README.md

 * TODO: test complex math (order of operations)
 * TODO: test label directive
 * TODO: test function invocations syntax
+    BUG comma misinterpreted func(a,b) interpretes args as a single argument of [a,b]
 * TODO: test code in the invocables package
 * ~~TODO: test filesystem file loaders~~
 * TODO: make use of variables in REPL - store results in var names and use those var names in queries